Irina Krush: Personal life

 Krush attended Edward R. Murrow High School in Brooklyn.
-She graduated in International Relations from the New York University in 2006.
+She graduated in International Relations from New York University in 2006.

+Krush identifies as a "Christian Jew", embracing both her Jewish heritage and Christian faith since her conversion in 2011.

-In March 2016, Hillary Clinton was a guest on the Steve Harvey television show.
-On the show, Krush appeared along with two actresses trying to impersonate Krush.
-The trio answered questions from host Steve Harvey and Clinton regarding her life and chess career.
-Clinton successfully identified the real Irina Krush.
+In March 2016, Krush appeared on the talk show Steve Harvey along with two actresses impersonating Krush.
+The trio answered questions from host Steve Harvey and guest Hillary Clinton regarding her life and chess career.
+Harvey successfully identified the real Irina Krush.

 In March 2020, she was hospitalized and treated for a "moderate" COVID-19 infection, then released to recover under quarantine at home.
 While quarantined, she played in the Isolated Queens Swiss, an online women's blitz chess tournament.
 She scored 7.5/10 in the tournament, putting her in joint second place, a half point behind tournament winner GM Alexandra Kosteniuk.

-On January 18, 2023, Krush appeared on a primetime special of The Price Is Right and won the Clock Game, but she failed to advance to the Showcases.
+On January 18, 2023, Krush (and her former chess opponent Carissa Yip) appeared on a primetime special of The Price Is Right.
+Krush won the Clock Game, but she failed to advance to the Showcases.